I went to Laos Read more [...]

 Khao Yai National Park

 I came here in June 2003, January 2004 and September 2006.
-I saw Black Giant Squirrel, Grey-bellied Squirrel, Finlayson’s Squirrel, Red-cheeked Flying Squirrel (outside my cabin at the nature lodge), Small Indian Civet, Dhole (pretty uncommon here – in the grasslands near the viewing hide), Tomb Bats (Theobald’s and possibly Black-bearded), Wrinkle-lipped Freetail Bat, Long-tailed Macaque, Northern Pig-tailed Macaque, White-handed Gibbon, Pileated Gibbon (rare but findable), Wild Boar, Sambar, Northern Red Muntjac, Common Palm Civet, Malayan Porcupine, and Yellow-throated Martens (which in 2006 were guaranteed near the sentry point).
+I saw Black Giant Squirrel, Grey-bellied Squirrel, Finlayson’s Squirrel, Red-cheeked Flying Squirrel (outside my cabin at the nature lodge), Small Indian Civet, Dhole (pretty uncommon here – in the grasslands near the viewing hide), Tomb Bats (though I am not sure which species), Wrinkle-lipped Freetail Bat, Long-tailed Macaque, Northern Pig-tailed Macaque, White-handed Gibbon, Pileated Gibbon (rare but findable), Wild Boar, Sambar, Northern Red Muntjac, Common Palm Civet, Malayan Porcupine, and Yellow-throated Martens (which in 2006 were guaranteed near the sentry point).

 Klong Saeng Wildlife Sanctuary